-As dog behavior training experts, when we get called in to help owners with their dogs, it’s almost always to get rid of behavior that has already been happening and is now a big enough problem they’ve decided to call for help.
+As positive dog training experts, when we get called in to help owners with their dogs, it’s almost always to get rid of behavior that has already been happening and is now a big enough problem they’ve decided to call for help.
 This can include anything from jumping up to aggression.
 Of course, the problem with behaviors that have been happening for a while is that they’ve got a solid history of reinforcement behind them, making them much harder to deal with.

 Many trainers recommend extinction for annoying behaviors that require reinforcement from the owners, such as jumping up and barking.
 But just how effective is extinction?
 Theoretically, it works great.
 Simply withhold the reinforcement that has previously maintained the behavior.
 Simple, right?